17 Easy English Lessons for Beginners

 Auxiliary verbs might sound complex, but their role is actually simple in English.
 They’re also called “helping verbs,” because they help the main verb in the sentence.

-Do, be and have are three main auxiliary verbs in English.
+Do, be and have are the three main auxiliary verbs in English.
 This lesson gives an in-depth summary of how these verbs are used in informal English.

 The instructor focuses a lot on the different forms of these verbs.
 She also talks about when to use contractions and when the verbs are absent in the sentence.

 The video is extremely useful for beginners as each section is filled with examples where the important words are highlighted in red.
-While watching the video, be sure to pause when the examples are shown.
-Notice how the rules are applied and make sure you understand them.

 Modal verbs are a special kind of auxiliary verb that express necessity or possibility.
 Words like must, should, can, will and may are all modal verbs.